-I reproduce it here mostly because it's funny but also because the punch line - and only the punch line -- has been used in at least three television shows.
+I reproduce it here mostly because it's funny but also because the punch line - and only the punch line -- has been used in at least four television shows.
 You know how sometimes a scene will open with a character telling a joke, but all you hear is the punch line?
-The other characters laugh, and then the rest of the scene plays out.
+The other characters respond, and then the rest of the scene plays out.

 The punch line to The Bear Joke was used that way once on "Night Court" and "Moonlighting," and twice on "Homicide: Life on the Streets," and once on a 2016 episode of "Bosch," which itself slyly comments on the frequency with which this punch-line-only joke is observed on TV.
 So I figure it should be told right, so that the punch line makes sense.

 A hunter spots a grizzly bear 1,000 yards away, but he can't get any closer so he aims his rifle and pulls the trigger.
 He can see he's hit the bear, so he sets off after it.
 When he finally catches up to the bear, the bear is clutching his shoulder and says, "Was it you who shot me?"